 According to Glassdoor, the Average Base Pay of Cloud engineers in India is ₹557,058/yr.

-According to IDC, almost half of ‘IT spend’ in 2019 was cloud-based.
+According to IDC, almost half of ‘IT spending’ in 2019 was cloud-based.

-This should give you a picture of what is expected of Cloud Computing in a couple of years.
+This should give you a picture of what is expected of Cloud Computing in a few years.

 If the above points don’t convince you, then these are some of the statistics given by Rightscale on Public Cloud Spend:

-- Twenty percent of companies spent double in public cloud spend in 2018, and 71 percent will grow public cloud spend more than 20 percent.
+- Twenty percent of companies will spend double in public Cloud spending in 2022, and 71 percent will grow public Cloud spending by more than 25 percent.

-If you want to become a cloud engineer in 2021, then you will have to set a path that meets up with some or most of the above-mentioned different cloud job responsibilities.
+To become a cloud engineer in 2023, you must set a path that meets up some or most of the Cloud mentioned above job responsibilities.